Property Risks in China

 Why are natural disasters considered a major risk?
 Because they are absolutely out of control in terms of impact.

 What should we do?
-We should make sure physical assets are well-protected, and have the right insurance program in place in case of a worst-case scenario.
+We should make sure physical assets are well-protected, and have the right business insurance program in place in case of a worst-case scenario.

 Property insurance is the way to do this.
 It covers buildings, equipment, machinery and inventory (raw materials, semi, finished products, etc.).